-A small city, just north of Stockholm, Uppsala is dominated by the Uppsala University, which provides the town with interesting museums (like the Museum Gustavianum), and an energetic nightlife.
+A small city, just north of Stockholm, Uppsala is dominated by the Uppsala University, which provides the town with an energetic nightlife and cultural institutions like the Museum Gustavianum.
 The exuberant population throws itself into festivals and parties alike, and Uppsala has many bars and clubs, as well as a variety of cafes and restaurants.

 Three miles (5km) north of Uppsala, Gamla Uppsala was once an important town, the seat of Swedish royalty and the site of many historic funerals.
 It was an important religious and cultural centre as early as the 3rd century AD, and ancient sources identify the site as the power centre of the legendary Yngling dynasty of Swedish royalty.
 The Uppsala temple oversaw rites and sacrifices to the Norse gods in the pre-Christian era, and it was said that Odin himself resided there.

 However, as Christianity overtook Europe, the ancient temple was burned and the stone church of Gamla Uppsala was built in the 12th century.
 The church still stands today, along with a grave field of about 250 burial mounds.
 Once, between 2,000 and 3,000 ancient burial mounds could be found at Gamla Uppsala but farmlands have encroached on the archaeological treasures.
 Gamla Uppsala also has a small museum detailing the rich history of the town, and a few historic old buildings.